oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/decompress/README.md

 The interpretation of the remaining 6 bits in the tag byte depend on the element type:

 ##### Literal Strings
-For literal strings up to and including 60 elements, the upper 6 bits in the tag contain `length - 1`.
+For literal strings up to and including 60 characters, the upper 6 bits in the tag contain `length - 1`.
 For longer literals, the 6 extra tag bits indicate how many more bytes to read to get the length; `60`, `61`, `62` or `63` for `1`, `2`, `3`, and `4` bytes, respectively.
 After decoding the length, the literal string itself follows.
 These two formats are illustrated in the following figures.

 ##### Literal String Byte Format
 ![](literal_tag_format.png)

 ##### Copies
-This design supports copies with offsets up to 65 kB.
+This design supports copies with offsets up to 64 kB.
 Currently, the Snappy format does not produce offsets greater than 32 kB.
-If the distance is increased beyond 65 kB in the future, then this design will be updated accordingly.
+If the distance is increased beyond 64 kB in the future, then this design will be updated accordingly.

 As discussed earlier, there are 3 options for copies depending on the value of the : a 1-, 2-, or 4-byte distance.
 These three formats are illustrated in the following figure.